thomas-wright-bioinformatics/pep_genie/paper.md

 The Pep Genie is a Django based website application that simplifies and speeds up the data analysis of peptide arrays.

-Peptide array screening is a method for analysing peptide binding against target proteins [@katz_studying_2011][@amartely_identifying_2014].
+Peptide array screening is a method for analysing peptide binding against target proteins [@katz_studying_2011; @amartely_identifying_2014].
 Peptides arrays are small peptide libraries synthesised as a grid of spots on a membrane.
-Binding of an overlaid target is determined by immunodetection, resulting in a grid of binding spot signals.
+Binding of an overlaid target is determined by immunodetection, resulting in a grid of binding spot signals [@tibbo_phosphodiesterase_2022].

 Peptide arrays are analysed by measuring spot intensity and slicing spot images (Figure 1).
 Done manually, this is a lengthy and painstaking process.